-This policy and practice document sits alongside the school's SEN policy 'Aspiration and Achievement: Model SEND Policy and Guidance for Schools.
+This policy and practice document sits alongside the school's SEND policy 'Aspiration and Achievement: Model SEND Policy and Guidance for Schools.
 The underlying aim of both policies is to ensure that all pupils in our school can access fully the life of the school, play a full and appropriate part in developing plans and provision and are enabled to manage their condition with increasing independence and confidence.

-Where pupils have medical needs we will:
+Where pupils have medical needs, we will:

-- Follow the model process for developing Health Care Plans (Appendix A) - Ensure that sufficient staff is trained to support an individual medical need, including cover for staff absence and turnover. - Ensure that all relevant staff are made aware of the pupil's condition.
-This is the responsibility of the SENCO. - Ensure any supply teachers are briefed.
-This is the responsibility of the office.
+Follow the model process for developing Health Care Plans (Appendix A)

-- Ensure that risk assessments are undertaken for school visits, holidays and activities outside the normal school day.
-This is the responsibility of the class teacher in agreement with the SENCO. - Monitor individual Health Care plans.
-This is the responsibility of the SENCO.
+- Ensure that sufficient staff is trained to support an individual medical need, including cover for staff absence and turnover. - Ensure that all relevant staff are made aware of the pupil's condition. - Ensure any supply teachers are briefed.
+This is the responsibility of the office. - Ensure that risk assessments are undertaken for school visits, holidays and activities outside the normal school day.
+This is the responsibility of the class teacher in agreement with the School Support Co-ordinator. - Monitor individual Health Care plans.
+This is the responsibility of the School Support Co-ordinator.